-Daniel Brummel, M.M. is an experienced composer, producer, singer-songwriter, multi-instrumentalist, and music educator.
-In collaboration with award-winning composers Gwendolyn Sanford and Brandon Jay, he composes the music for the Lifetime network TV series American Princess from showrunners Jamie Denbo and Jenji Kohan (Orange is the New Black, Weeds).
-In a performing and recording career spanning more than two decades, he has worked with many notable acts including Weezer, Nada Surf, Spain, Ozma, Sanglorians, Scott & Rivers, Gowns, Monstro, and The Elected.
+Daniel Brummel, M.M. is a composer, producer, singer-songwriter, multi-instrumentalist, and music educator.
+In a career spanning more than two decades, he has performed and recorded with many notable acts including Weezer, Nada Surf, Spain, Ozma, Sanglorians, Scott & Rivers, and The Elected.
+With partners Gwendolyn Sanford and Brandon Jay, he composes the music for the Lifetime TV series American Princess from showrunners Jamie Denbo and Jenji Kohan (Orange is the New Black, Weeds).
 He serves as Dean & Chief Academic Officer at California College of Music.

 Master of Music, Commercial Music Composition (CSULA, 2016)

 Bachelor of Arts, Music Composition (UCLA, 2006)

 Diploma, Music Composition (L.A.
 County High School for the Arts, 1999)

 Scoring to Picture (TV, Film, Video Games, Apps)

 Composition Commissions (Orchestras, Choirs, Chamber Ensembles, etc.)